STWoodbury/sql-challenge/README.md

 ## Engineering/Modeling Overview

 This project examines the employees of Pewlett Hackard from the 1980s and 1990's.
-It takes the company's (CSV files)[EmployeeSQL/data] and imports them into a Postgresql database in the following tables:
+It takes the company's [CSV files](EmployeeSQL/data) and imports them into a Postgresql database in the following tables:

 <ul>
     <li><b>titles:</b> outlines the company's job titles and title ids</li>